chwe3468/cu-ecen-5013-final-project-shared/Chutao/README.md

 </br>

 **AESD Client Application** (aesd-cam-client)
-Test program.
+Test program that send a string using socket TCP/IP protocol
 </br>

 **AESD Camera Client Application** (aesd-client)
 Send image to Sam's server or my own laptop's server every 3 sec.
 </br>

-**AESD Camera Server Application** (aesd-server) Receive image from my Client (RPi 4), and save it as image in /home/Pictures/cap.ppm To view image in command line, please use
+**AESD Server Application** (aesd-server)
+Receive image from my Client (RPi 4), and save it as image in /var/tmp/cap.ppm To view image in command line, please use
-'''
-cd /home/Pictures
-fbi cap.ppm
-'''
-fbi supports viewing of .ppm format.
 </br>